Generic name: paliperidone (injection) [ PAL-ee-PER-i-DONE ]

 What is paliperidone?

-Paliperidone is an antipsychotic medicine that is used to treat schizophrenia in adults.
+Paliperidone is used in adults to treat schizophrenia.
 Paliperidone is also used alone or with other medicines to treat schizoaffective disorder in adults.

 Paliperidone may also be used for purposes not listed in this medication guide.